Palak Agrawal

 On January 20, 2021, 'Noklak' was established as the 12th district of Nagaland.
 Spread across an area of 1,152 kilometres, the youngest district is located in the easternmost part of the state.
 It has been carved out of Tuensang district, comprising of areas mostly under erstwhile Noklak sub-division.

-A number of reports have specified that mainly the Khiamniungan tribe resided in the district and it lacked basic infrastructure and facilities.
+The Khiamniungan is the dominant tribe in the district which lacked basic infrastructure and facilities.
 However, the district's Superintendent of Police, Pritpal Kaur has gone beyond her call of duty to work on ground-level to solve the problems of the community and in the process, has left an indelible mark on the lives of many.

 While joining for duty, the dentist-turned-IPS officer told Nagaland Page that she was excited about being given the opportunity to start the work from scratch.